-Bitcoins deposited in the Bitcoin Account, the Trust Storage Account and the Trust Safekeeping Account are commingled with bitcoins deposited by other Authorized Participants and are held by the Custodian in the Bitcoin Account, the Trust Storage Account and the Trust Safekeeping Account, as applicable.
+Bitcoins deposited in the Bitcoin Account are commingled with bitcoins deposited by other Authorized Participants and are held by the Custodian in the Bitcoin Account.

 In the event the Custodian becomes insolvent, the Custodian's assets might not be adequate to satisfy a claim by the Trust or any Authorized Participant for the number of bitcoins deposited by the Trust or the Authorized Participant and, in such event, the Trust and any Authorized Participant will generally have no right in or to assets other than those of the Custodian.